gautsi/tilings/book/contents/home.md

 I think there are some other connectivity conditions that are similar to the last condition above but don't require the focus vertex to be connected to a complete set.
 For example, if a vertex is connected to only three squares, we want a condition that requires one of the squares to share vertices with the other two squares.

-I imagine a process that starts with the 'seed' graph that represents a hexagon with two squares top and bottom and iteratively tries to add a polygon to the graph.
+I imagine a process that starts with the 'seed' graph that represents a hexagon with two squares top and bottom and iteratively tries to add a polygon to the graph while preserving the above conditions.
+We can specify that the polygon should connect to at least two vertices.
+So each iteration, find a pair of vertices that can support another polygon.

+If the chosen vertices can support both a square and triangle, continue with both versions in the next iterations.
+If no pair of vertices can support any new polygon, retire the version.
+In this way the process finds all of the possible tilings.

+Preserving the symmetry means adding a symmetric polygon to the vertices symmetric to the chosen vertices each iteration.

 I call vertices that are connected to a complete set of polygons (4 squares or 6 triangles or 2 squares, 3 triangles) `internal` (in that they are 'inside' the tiling and cannot support any more polygons), otherwise `border`.
 The goal of the process is to make as many vertices internal as possible, in other words filling the space.